GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/attribute.md

-# SAML Attribute
+# Attributes

-## Attrubute in oxTrust
+## Overview
-An *Active* attribute list can be seen from the Configuration > Attributes section.
+Attributes are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protected resources.
+The user attributes that are available in your Gluu service can be found by navigating to `Configuration` > `Attributes`.

 ![Attribute Menu](../img/admin-guide/attribute/admin_attribute_menu.png)